juncell-venzon/juncell-venzon.github.io/projects/pokemon-gui.md

 ***
 This assignment was quite useful.
 It was my first time making a GUI, and it showed me a few things about frontend development.
 I witnessed how the placement of buttons and the colors used can make a major difference in how people use the program.
 It was a fantastic experience that has made me want to learn even more about this type of work.
 In the future, I envision expanding upon this project, transforming it into a larger, more comprehensive Pokemon management system.

+## Links:
+Source code is not available anymore.